SISAL

 SISAL (Streams and Iteration in a Single Assignment Language) is a general-purpose single assignment functional programming language with strict semantics, implicit parallelism, and efficient array handling.

 SISAL outputs a dataflow graph in Intermediary Form 1 (IF1).
-It was derived from VAL (Value-oriented Algorithmic Language, designed by Jack Dennis), and adds recursion and finite streams.
-It has a Pascal-like syntax and was designed to be a common high-level language for numerical programs on a variety of multiprocessors.
+It was derived from the Value-oriented Algorithmic Language (VAL), designed by Jack Dennis, and adds recursion and finite streams.
+It has a Pascal-like syntax and was designed to be a common high-level programming language for numerical programs on a variety of multiprocessors.

 History

-SISAL was defined in 1983 by James McGraw et al., at the University of Manchester, LLNL, Colorado State University and DEC.
+SISAL was defined in 1983 by James McGraw et al., at the University of Manchester, Lawrence Livermore National Laboratory (LLNL), Colorado State University and Digital Equipment Corporation (DEC).
 It was revised in 1985, and the first compiled implementation was made in 1986.
 Its performance is superior to C and rivals Fortran, according to some sources, combined with efficient and automatic parallelization.

 SISAL's name came from grepping "sal" for "Single Assignment Language" from the Unix dictionary /usr/dict/words.

-Versions exist for the Cray X-MP, Y-MP, 2; Sequent, Encore Alliant, DEC VAX-11/784, dataflow architectures, KSR1, Transputers and systolic arrays.
+Versions exist for the Cray X-MP, Y-MP, 2; Sequent, Encore Alliant, DEC DEC VAX-11/784, dataflow architectures, KSR1, Inmos Transputers, and systolic arrays.